novius/laravel-nova-field-preview/README.md

 ## Introduction

-This package allows you to manage Laravel Models which user [Laravel Publishable](https://github.com/novius/laravel-publishable) in [Laravel Nova](https://nova.laravel.com/).
+This package allows you to add [Laravel Nova](https://nova.laravel.com/) field to open the front preview url of a ressource.

 ## Requirements

 * Laravel Nova >= 4.0
-* Laravel Publishable >= 0.1
 * Laravel >= 8.0

 ## Installation